enkidevs/curriculum/tech-interviews/tech-interviews-core/tech-interviews-overview/whiteboard-interviews.md

 Buy a whiteboard and **simulate the whole experience at home**.

-Practice using up the whiteboard space efficiently and thinking out loud when solving the questions.
+Practice using the whiteboard space efficiently and thinking aloud when solving the questions.

 The point is to have a productive back-and-forth with your interviewer.